chipzoller/hugo-clarity/README.md

 ![Article table of contents](https://github.com/chipzoller/hugo-clarity/blob/master/images/article-toc.png)

+### Pinning featured posts

+This allows you to show the featured posts at the top of the post list.

+Use the [site configuration option](#global-parameters) `pinFeatured` to enable/disable it, and the option `numberOfPinnedPosts` to control how many posts to be pinned.

 ### Custom CSS and JS

 To minimize HTTP requests per page, we would recommend loading CSS styles and JavaScript helpers in single bundles.
 That is to say, one CSS file and one JavaScript file.
 Using Hugo minify functions, these files will be minified to optimize the size.